-- 4. CWA Reauthorization: Western Governors support reauthorization of the CWA, provided that it recognizes the unique hydrology and legal framework in western states.
-Further, any CWA reauthorization should include a new statement of purpose to encourage the reuse of treated wastewater to reduce water pollution and efficiently manage water resources. - 5.
-Good Samaritan Legislation: Congress should enact a program to protect volunteering remediating parties who conduct authorized remediation of abandoned hardrock mines from becoming legally responsible under the CWA and/or the Comprehensive Environmental Response, Compensation, and Liability Act for any continuing discharges after completion of a remediation project, provided that the remediating party or "Good Samaritan" does not otherwise have liability for that abandoned mine or inactive mine site. - 6.
+- 5. CWA Reauthorization: Western Governors support reauthorization of the CWA, provided that it recognizes the unique hydrology and legal framework in western states.
+Further, any CWA reauthorization should include a new statement of purpose to encourage the reuse of treated wastewater to reduce water pollution and efficiently manage water resources. - 6.
+Good Samaritan Legislation: Congress should enact a program to protect volunteering remediating parties who conduct authorized remediation of abandoned hardrock mines from becoming legally responsible under the CWA and/or the Comprehensive Environmental Response, Compensation, and Liability Act for any continuing discharges after completion of a remediation project, provided that the remediating party or "Good Samaritan" does not otherwise have liability for that abandoned mine or inactive mine site - 7.
 Stormwater Pollution: In the West, stormwater discharges to ephemeral streams in arid regions pose substantially different environmental risks than do the same discharges to perennial surface waters.
 Western Governors emphasize the importance of state expertise in water management, including management of ephemeral streams.
-The federal government must recognize and respect state authority and work in collaboration with state agencies to support tailored approaches that reflect the unique management needs of ephemeral streams. - 7.
+The federal government must recognize and respect state authority and work in collaboration with state agencies to support tailored approaches that reflect the unique management needs of ephemeral streams. - 8.
 State-Tribal Coordination: Western Governors endorse government-to-government cooperation among the states, tribal nations, and EPA in support of effective and consistent CWA implementation.
 While retaining the ability of the Governors to take a leadership role in coordination with the tribal nations, EPA should promote effective consultation, coordination, and dispute resolution among the governments, with emphasis on lands where tribal nations have treatment-as-state status under Section 518 of the CWA.
+Federal regulations intended to protect tribal reserved rights should respect states' authority to promulgate water quality standards within their boundaries; recognize that rights must be adjudicated through appropriate legal processes, not through promulgation of water quality standards; and not harm state-tribal relations or place states in the middle of tribal treaty disputes that may not be appropriate for states to attempt to resolve.
+Furthermore, Western Governors oppose shifting federal trustee responsibilities to the states by imposing the burden of determining the nature and extent of tribal reserved rights over to states.